Xtendify/Simple-Calendar/readme.txt

 8. Attach a calendar to a post or page

 == Changelog ==

+= 3.1.14 - February 14, 2018 =
+* Fix: Issue where navigation to next month would be disabled when multi-day events extended to future months.

 = 3.1.13 - February 5, 2018 =
 * Fix: Issue where calendar event pop-ups would display without content.